-The 5 Bite Diet is an eating plan that was designed by Dr. Alwin Lewis and has been featured on the hit television show, Dr. Oz.
-This diet plan is simply a modified version of intermittent fasting meant to work much like gastric bypass without the need for an operation.
+The 5 Bite Diet is an eating plan that was designed by Dr. Alwin Lewis and featured on the hit television show, Dr. Oz.
+It’s simply a modified version of intermittent fasting meant to work much like a gastric bypass — without the need for an operation.

-2. For lunch, take five normal sized bites of any food of your choosing.
+- For lunch, take five normal sized bites of any food of your choosing.

-3. Repeat this process for dinner.
+- Repeat this process for dinner.

-4. Take a multivitamin each day.
+- Take a multivitamin every day.

-5. Be sure to include some daily protein in at least one of your meals.
+- Be sure to include some daily protein in at least one of your meals.

 What about breakfast?
 With the 5 Bite Diet, there is no food eaten for breakfast.
-As with many intermittent fasting diets, breakfast is skipped in order to prolong the fast your body naturally goes through each night.
+As with many intermittent fasting diets, breakfast is skipped in order to prolong the fasting your body naturally goes through each night.
 Extending this fast increases weight loss.
 Coffee, water and other beverages are allowed as long as they contain zero calories.

 At lunch and dinner, take only five bites of food.
 The best way to go about this is to vary the five bites between each meal component.
 For example, instead of just taking five bites of spaghetti, enjoy three bites and add in two bites of garlic bread.

-If you need a snack to get through between meals, the 5 Bite Diet does allow for two 1-bite snacks daily.
+If you need a snack to get through between meals, the 5 Bite Diet does allow for two one-bite snacks daily.
 Just be mindful that you don’t exceed the 2-bite daily allowance.
 Indulge and chew slowly to savor the flavors.
 Include water with your snack to help trick your stomach into feeling full.

 Define being able to eat “anything”

 One of the best parts of the 5 Bite Diet is that there are absolutely no restrictions on the types of food you eat.
 If you choose to use your ten daily bites to scarf down a candy bar, you can do so without straying from the rules.
-If you choose to take one bite of and hors d’oeuvres, entrée, sides and dessert, by all means go for it.
+If you choose to take one bite of hors d’oeuvres, entrée, two sides and dessert, by all means go for it.

 Your body will not function well if it’s not hydrated.
 This is why the 5 Bite Diet allows for unlimited fluid intake.
-Along with hydrations, a constant intake of fluids will also help you feel full and make the times between bites easier to handle.
+A constant intake of fluids will also help you feel full and make the times between bites easier to handle.

 Black coffee is a great drink to include, especially for breakfast.
 Water is essential, but everything else zero-calorie, including diet soda, is an acceptable choice.